 Skill to: Apply social and psychological theories of behavior and personality to the treatment of complex mental and emotional disorders; assess and implement a service coordination plan and monitor the client's progress toward established goals; analyze and evaluate social, psychological, and physical factors affecting clients and their families; treat clients and their families in order to enhance their social, psychological, and physical functioning; communicate effectively in writing and make formal presentations to the public, community groups, and other mental health professionals; keep accurate and timely records; establish and maintain effective working relationships with clients, families, care providers, community resources, other public and private agencies and County employees; operate computer software and other office equipment.

-Duties are typically performed indoors in a variety of settings, including County offices, client homes, community settings and other community offices, involving sedentary activities.
+Duties are performed in a variety of settings, including County offices, client homes, community settings and other community offices.
 Incumbents work with varied socioeconomic groups, the mentally ill, the developmentally disabled, alcohol and substance abusing clients and their families.

 Designation as a Qualified Mental Health Associate.

 Must successfully pass a criminal history check which may include national or state fingerprint records check.

 Driving is required for County business on a regular basis or to accomplish work.
 Incumbents must possess a valid driver's license, and possess and maintain an acceptable driving record throughout the course of employment.